bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_2.md

 ## stack_of_squares

-Now use your `square` function to write a new function called `row_of_squares` that draws three squares on top of each other.
+Now use your `square` function to write a new function called `stack_of_squares` that draws three squares on top of each other.

 It needs to have the following inputs: